Transparency Statement

 Last-searched addressIndefinitely in your browser's localStorage (never sent to us)

-Collection schedule (browser cache)Up to 6 hours in your browser's localStorage (never sent to us)
+Collection schedule (browser cache)Fresh for 6 hours, then kept up to 7 days as badged last-saved dates, in your browser's localStorage (never sent to us)

 Performance metrics (Speed Insights)Per Vercel's policy